Pierluigi Christophe Orunesu: Personal life

 Pierluigi Christophe Orunesu has ties to the actress Audrey Hepburn.
 He spent a portion of his youth at La Paisible, Hepburn's residence.
 Orunesu's godfather is Sean Ferrer Hepburn, son of Audrey Hepburn and Mel Ferrer.

 Orunesu is featured in the documentary Audrey Hepburn: Pain and Glory (2020).

+In 2010, Orunesu appeared in the BS-TBS documentary series "Yurari Sanpo: Sekai no Machikado" (A Gentle Walk Through the Streets of the World), in an episode dedicated to the Lake Geneva region and Audrey Hepburn's Swiss life, sharing personal memories of growing up at La Paisible.
+In 2013, he was featured in the NHK BS Premium documentary "Nao Matsushita — Audrey Forever," presented by Japanese actress and pianist Nao Matsushita.

 Since 2008, he has been an active member of the Lions Clubs International, presiding over the Lions Club Jura-Léman from 2015 to 2016.